amandamata/amandamata.github.io.dev/content/about.en.md

 ### Me

+Hi!
+My name is Amanda, I'm 27 years old.

+I've been working with technology since 2014 and with programming since 2019.

 Welcome to my corner of the internet.

 Come on in and make yourself at home.

 My blog is a loose collection of things learned.
 <br/><br/>
 ##### Work

 I’m a Software Engineer at PagarMe.